Presidency of Recep Tayyip Erdoğan: Bilateral relations

-In May 2018, British Prime Minister Theresa May welcomed Erdoğan to the United Kingdom for a three-day state visit.
+In May 2018, British prime minister Theresa May welcomed Erdoğan to the United Kingdom for a three-day state visit.
 Erdoğan declared that the United Kingdom is "an ally and a strategic partner, but also a real friend ...
 The cooperation we have is well beyond any mechanism that we have established with other partners."
 Erdoğan also told Theresa May that journalists jailed in Turkey are "terrorists".
 Turkey has imprisoned more than 160 journalists, making it the world's biggest jailer of journalists.

 On 1 August 2018, the U.S. Department of Treasury sanctioned two senior Turkish government ministers who were involved in the detention of American pastor Andrew Brunson.
 Erdoğan said that the U.S. behavior will force Turkey to look for new friends and allies.
 The U.S.–Turkey tensions appear to be the most serious diplomatic crisis between the NATO allies in years.

-In May 2022, President Erdoğan blocked the memberships of Finland and Sweden, which wanted to become members of NATO, on the grounds that they were supporting the followers of PKK, YPG and Fethullah Gülen.
+In May 2022, President Erdoğan temporarily blocked the applications of Finland and Sweden to join NATO on the grounds that they support the PKK, YPG and followers of Fethullah Gülen.

+In September 2022, President Erdoğan announced that his country aims to become a member of the Shanghai Cooperation Organization.

+In September 2023, President Erdoğan announced that the European Union was well into a rupture in its relations with Turkey and that they would part ways during Turkey's European Union membership process.